devilbox-community/docker-php-fpm/doc/docker-env-variables.md

 * **Default:** `1`
 * **Allowed:** `0` or `1`

-By default (value: `1`) all Docker images are configured to output their PHP-FPM access and error logs to stdout and stderr, which means it is shown by `docker logs` (or `docker-compose logs`).
+By default (value: `1`) all Docker images are configured to output their PHP-FPM access and error logs to stdout and stderr, which means it is shown by `docker logs` (or `docker compose logs`).

 If you want to log into files inside the container instead, change it to `0`.
 The respective log files are available as Docker volumes and can be mounted to your local file system so you can `cat`, `tail` or `grep` them for anything interesting.